 Now at has been playing the circus stages for about five years with an act that is in some ways more extreme than he could do with two healthy legs.
 Indeed, his latest innovation involves one that now allows him to climb with three hands, instead of two.

-Another big advantage is that, with his infectious energy and comedic talent, he can also use his stump as a pet: 'although I will never take my prosthesis off that way outside a circus context, because people tend to want to get scared of it.'
+Big advantage is also that, with his infectious energy and comedic talent, he can also use his stump as a pet: 'although I will never take my prosthesis off that way outside a circus context, because people tend to want to get spooked by it.'

 Military acrobats

 In any case, what Circus Festival Circolo - from Thursday 20 October to 30 October in Tilburg - makes clear is that circus has become an art form to be taken seriously, at least in Europe.
-In Morocco, it is even different.
+In Morocco, things are even different.
 There, acrobatics does have a very long tradition, explained Sanae El Kamouni, founder of the Groupe Acrobatique de Tanger, a mixed multicultural circus company.

 The followers of Moussa, a mystic scholar from the 15th century, are a guild of acrobats specialising mainly in the human pyramid.
-That particular form of acrobatics gained fame in the Middle Ages because it was a technique for climbing a city wall without ladders when laying siege to a city.
+That particular form of acrobatics gained fame in the Middle Ages because it was a technique for climbing a city wall without ladders when a city was under siege.
 In the 19th century, it became a kind of monastic order, with set rituals and customs.
 The Groupe Acrobatique de Tanger wants to free the talent that exists in Morocco a bit from the strict traditions of the Moussa, and to do so it seeks contact with other traditions from Africa and from Europe.

 The show they bring now is colourful and dynamic, and quite European, or should we say 'French' in its joie de vivre and sense of drama.